Gastroenterology and Hepatology

 This is a test to see how effective the oesophagus (swallowing tube) is at moving food and liquid from the mouth to the stomach.
 It is particularly useful in children who are getting food "stuck" in the oesophagus after swallowing.

-The test is usually done under sedation (medicine is given to make the child relaxed but not completely out to sleep).
-A slender, flexible tube is placed into the nose and down to the stomach.
-Children then get to sip a small amount of liquid or food.
-The Manometer measures how the oesophagus muscles are able to push food down.
+A slender flexible tube is placed into the nose and down to the stomach.
+The tube is usually placed with your child under sedation (medicine is given to make the child relaxed but not completely out to sleep).
+Your child will then sip a small amount of liquid or eat a small amount of food.
+The manometer measures how the oesophagus muscles are able to push liquid or food down.

 It takes 10-20 minutes to complete the test, although the child will need to stay longer to allow the sedation to wear off before going home.

 Children who have intestinal failure are unable to take food normally either because their bowel is not working properly or because they do not have enough bowel because they have had some removed (short bowel syndrome).
-Some of these children can take some food via the normal route but are unable to absorb enough food and nutrients to allow them to grow and thrive.
+Most of these children can take some food by mouth, but are unable to absorb enough food and nutrients to allow them to grow and thrive.
 When this happens artificial nutrition may be given into a vein.
 We call this intravenous nutrition or IVN.
 Some other places call it total parenteral nutrition (TPN or PN).
-Children with intestinal failure are seen at Starship for assessment and to create a treatment plan to maximise the rehabilitation of the remaining bowel, allowing them to eventually feed normally.
+Children with intestinal failure are seen at Starship for assessment and to create a treatment plan to maximise the rehabilitation of the remaining bowel, with the aim that they will eventually be able to feed normally.
 Some children are born with problems in the way their intestine absorbs food or in the way the food is moved along the intestine.
 These children may require IVN for their whole life and will therefore be managed mainly by the Paediatric Gastroenterology and Hepatology Service at Starship Hospital.

 Biliary atresia is a disease that affects children in the first weeks of life.
 The tubes which connect the liver to the intestine become damaged and blocked.
 Babies with biliary atresia will have jaundice (yellow eyes and skin) and pale stool (poo).
 Babies usually look otherwise well.
-If your baby is jaundiced and has pale stool they require an urgent blood test.
+It is common for babies to be mildly jaundiced in the first week of life.
+However, if your baby is deeply jaundiced (very yellow eyes and skin) and is still jaundiced after 2 weeks of age and/or has pale stool they need an urgent blood test.
 If the blood tests suggest they may have biliary atresia they will be admitted to hospital urgently for further testing and possible surgery.

 Autoimmune Hepatitis and Sclerosing Cholangitis